nicolasdanet/Spaghettis_TclTk/README.txt

 < http://msp.ucsd.edu/ >

-Make it simple, fast, and fully embeddable.
+An attempt to make it simple, fast, and fully embeddable.

 Remark: